 A given edge can be directed or undirected.

-In terms of the goals of this series of posts, this particular post will further flesh out the technical context for hierarchies (another stated goals of this series of posts) by digging further into a certain subset of graphs called directed acyclical graphs (DAGs) and further disambiguate DAGs and their related concepts.
+This next post will further flesh out the technical context for hierarchies by exploring a subset of graphs called directed acyclical graphs (DAGs) and disambiguate the use of this term and related concepts.

 Directed Acyclical Graphs (DAGs)

-This post is not actually about ETL tools, but I would say most modern day Data Engineers are at least loosely familiar with the concept of DAGs as it is a term that has experienced quite a bit of adoption in data pipeline orchestration tools like Apache Airflow and, uh, Dagster.
+This post is not about ETL tools as such, but I would say most modern day Data Engineers are at least loosely familiar with the concept of DAGs, as it is a term that has experienced quite a bit of adoption in data pipeline orchestration tools like Apache Airflow and Dagster.

 A DAG is a graph where each and every edge is directed, and